Cambridge-Hands-On-Science/Experiments/Experiments/Geology/Seismometer (PLUS only).md

 - In this box there should be:
 - 	Lego Seismometer (including magnets, weight, coil, spring and lego structure)
 - 	aux cord
-- 	micro-usb to usb cord
+- 	micro-USB to USB cord
 - 	seispy converter
 - 4/5 tennis balls (under development)
 - One magnet in labelled sealed box (under development)